Lazerbeak12345/chaml/README.md

 4. Convert the AST tree into a parse tree for the output language (or language family) Continue to step 5.
 5. Convert the parse tree into a token stream for the output language (or language family).
-Coontinue to step 6.
+Continue to step 6.
-6. Convert the token stream into the transpiled code for the output language.
+6. Convert the token stream into the transpile code for the output language.
 (Most often this is LLVM, but I've been thinking about output to JavaScript, JVM, and a few others).
 If the compiler is in JIT mode, run the file.

 ### Runtime

-As the standard output of the file is planned to be LLVM code, it will have an enviroment simmilar to that one, but I am considering having JVM and/or JavaScript as options for target languages.
+As the standard output of the file is planned to be LLVM code, it will have an environment similar to that one, but I am considering having JVM and/or JavaScript as options for target languages.

-The exeption to this is when it's in interpeter mode, but this should function about the same.
+The exception to this is when it's in interpreter mode, but this should function about the same.

 ### Current state

-There are multiple parallel attemps to reach a working end-goal.
+There are multiple parallel attempts to reach a working end-goal.

-- The cpp implimentation is the oldest one.
+- The cpp implementation is the oldest one.
 It right now can only just barely handle some comments, sometimes.
 I'm not likely to continue pursuit with this one, I'm just using it for reference, and will most likely remove it.
-- The chaml one is 75% done, but once I realised I made a few critical mistakes (such as not actually knowing what a lexer is and what a parser is), I decided to stop for awhile.
+- The chaml one is 75% done, but once I realized I made a few critical mistakes (such as not actually knowing what a lexer is and what a parser is), I decided to stop for awhile.
-  - In the lib directory are libraries that I plan to have availiable.
+  - In the lib directory are libraries that I plan to have available.
 Many are highly experimental.
-  - I plan on re-writing this once a different implimentation starts working.
+  - I plan on re-writing this once a different implementation starts working.
-- flex_bison was going to be the offical first language compiler/interpreter/ whatever_the_heck_I_actually_got_out_of_it, but as I am not super familiar with C or C++ I am looking into alternatives.
+- flex_bison was going to be the official first language compiler/interpreter/ whatever_the_heck_I_actually_got_out_of_it, but as I am not super familiar with C or C++ I am looking into alternatives.
 I actually can do basic math in the library as if it was actually done, but it feels unreliable.